Bank Statement Extraction API: A Developer Guide

 A bank statement extraction API uses AI and OCR to programmatically pull structured data from bank statement PDFs and images.
 The output is structured JSON containing individual transaction records, account metadata, and balance summaries, making the data immediately consumable by lending platforms, accounting systems, and fintech applications.
-For developers already understanding bank statement analysis fundamentals, the jump to automated extraction seems straightforward.
-It isn't.
+Developers familiar with bank statement analysis often expect automated extraction to be straightforward.
+It is not.

-If you've built extraction pipelines for invoices or receipts, bank statements will surprise you.
+Bank statements behave differently from invoices and receipts.
 Invoices have converged toward standardized schemas (UBL, Peppol), and even non-compliant invoices share predictable field layouts: vendor, line items, totals.
 Bank statements have no such convention.
+Even where structured electronic formats exist, MT940 vs. CAMT.053 shows there is no single schema a parser can rely on.
 Every financial institution formats statements differently, and many change their own formats between account types or across years.
 A bank statement extraction API must handle this variance at scale, which is why generic document OCR consistently fails on this document type.

 The engineering challenges break down into four categories that compound each other: